ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 ### Intro

-In order to gain better understanding on how our applications behaves in the realtime on specific environment and to be able to pinpoint and alert possible problems that may occur either with system or the application itself, we must continually create telemetry which is, in plain words, process of automatic generation and transmission of data to some system where it will be monitored and analyzed.
+In order to gain better understanding on how our applications behave in the realtime and to be able to pinpoint and alert possible problems that may occur, we must continually create telemetry which is, in plain words, process of automatic generation and transmission of data to some system where it will be monitored and analyzed.
 One of the preferred monitoring tools is **Prometheus**.

-In the context of application monitoring usually, we think about exporting certain application metrics from the application source code itself.
+In the context of application monitoring, we usually think about exporting certain application metrics from the application source code itself.
 This method is often referred to as a **white box monitoring**.
-While this is usually prefered way of doing things, sometimes this approach is not possible (for example: changes in the code itself are not acceptable, you don't have access to source code, you are using third party service which you depend upon..etc.)
+While this is usually a prefered way, sometimes, this approach is not possible (for example: you don't have access to make changes in the source code, you are using third party service which you depend upon..etc.)

-In these situations, only way to get some knowledge about behaviour of the application is by observing application logs and use them to acquire metrics.
+In these situations, only way to gain some knowledge about behaviour of the application is by observing application logs and use them to construct metrics.
 This approach is usually referred to as a **black box monitoring**.
 Fortunately, this is also possible using Prometheus with additional metric exporters.
 One of the most popular is **Grok exporter**.

 These days, more and more applications are running as microservices in **Kubernetes** ecosystem which is becoming de-facto standard for orchestration of containerized applications.
 In this article, I will focus on explaining how you can export metrics from the application logs using Grok exporter and Prometheus in Kubernetes and also explain difference between exporting metrics from the running application in contrast to exporting metrics from application running as a cron job (this especially becomes a bit more challenging to implement when working in Kubernetes ecosystem).